ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 ### Setup your working directory <a name="work_directory"></a>

-In the image above, it is pretty obvious that RNA-SEQ DEG analysis consists of multiple steps involving different input and output inputs.
+In the image of RNA-seq DGE workflow we saw earlier, it is pretty obvious that the analysis consists of multiple steps involving different input and output inputs.
 Therefore it is very important to organize your data into separate folders, so that you don't get lost while working. :)

 Here is how you can organize your working directory structure: